Using LendingTree's New Home Valuation Tool to Make Smarter Rent/Sell Decisions

 - Are you moving permanently or will you be back?

 - What is the current condition of your home?
 Is it sellable for a good price or are there major repairs that need to be completed before it is suitable for selling?

 Additionally, you should consider whether or not you can manage the rental agreement.
 This requires maintenance availability, being in touch with tenants, and handling the role of landlord.

 Once you have all these details sorted out, and questions answered, you can make your own decision based on real data and intelligent calculations.
-Come to the best decision about renting or selling your home with the smart financial health tools available from My LendingTree.
+Come to the right decision about renting or selling your home with the smart financial health tools available from My LendingTree.

 To learn more about what Lendingtree has to offer, check out LendingTree’s review.